Islandora-Collaboration-Group/islandora_multi_importer/user_documentation.md

 ### Using the importer

-  [open the importer...]
+  Open the importer at: localhost:8000/multi-importer

 * Upload spreadsheet
 * Click Preprocess
-* The next screen has four tabs
+* The next screen has four tabs.
+Each tab has an "Ingest" button, but do not click this button until you have been through all four tabs.
+  * Use the "Your Data" tab to preview your submitted data.
+This step is optional.
+  * Use the "Templating" tab to

 We also need to document DSID to CSV field mapping